katelovescode/dotfiles/README.md

     > Paste this key from your clipboard into Github's key settings

 ### TODO: Use Chezmoi to set up dotfiles - will need to see if we can script the install part to happen before chezmoi apply

-1. Restart your computer to finalize the installation process
+1. Fork this repo into your own account
+2. `brew install chezmoi`
+3. `chezmoi init https://github.com/username/dotfiles.git` <- point to your repo
+4. `chezmoi edit` the following tmpl and config files:

+  > `share/chezmoi/dot_ssh/authorized_keys.tmpl`
+  > change this to point to your github username
+  >
+  > `share/chezmoi/private_dot_gitconfig`
+  > change this to your git user & email

+  ### TODO: Remove a lot of tmpl files because of lastpass/one pass?

+5. `chezmoi apply <github username>`
-1. Install Postgres.app - so far no easy way to do this automatically
+6. Install Postgres.app - so far no easy way to do this automatically

 Your Mac is now ready to use!